teobaluta/NPAQ/README.md

 - gcc 5.4.0: To compile the pblib, you need gcc 5.4.0 (newer version gcc 7.4.0 is not compiling, we have not tested with other versions).
 - Python 2.7
 - (currently z3 requirement but will this dependency will be eliminated)
-  - (optional) scalmc (unless only encoding is used)
+- (optional) scalmc (unless only encoding mode is used, you need to have scalmc installed)

 First, compile the encoder `cd mlp2cnf; make`.

 We recommend you use a virtualenv

 `mkvirtualenv npaq
 pip install -r requirements.txt
 ./setup.sh
 `

 ## Example Usage